Isaac-DeFrain/mina-utils/notes/archive_node/postgres.md

 ### Configure and build

-Once the source code is extracted, you can configure and build it with the following commands:
+Once the source code is extracted, you can configure and build it with the following commands

 ```sh
 cd postgresql-VERSION